sbb-design-systems/lyne-components/src/components/sbb-time-input/readme.md

 If the typed value is not numeric, the input is emptied.
 If it's numeric, possibly with a separator char like `.`, `:`, `,` or `-`, the component automatically format it (see the "Format example" paragraph).
-The `sbb-time-input` also verifies the validity of the entered time; if the value is not real (e.g. 12:61 or 25:30) the component does not update the `value` and empties the `valueAsDate` property.
+The `sbb-time-input` also verifies the validity of the entered time; if the value is not real (e.g. 12:61 or 25:30) the component does not update the `value` but keeps the typed one, and empties the `valueAsDate` property.

-The initial value can be set using the `value` property (string).
+The initial value can be set using the `value` property (string) or the `valueAsDate` property (Date).
-The component has a `valueAsDate` attribute too, which is set this way: the start date is set to 01.01.1970, 00:00:00 UTC, then the typed hours and minuted are added, e.g.: with a value of `12:34`, the `valueAsDate` will be 01.01.1970, 12:34:00 UTC.
+When the input changes, if it is valid, the component updates the `value`, while `valueAsDate` is changed this way: the start date is set to 01.01.1970, 00:00:00 UTC, then the typed hours and minuted are added, e.g.: with a value of `12:34`, the `valueAsDate` will be 01.01.1970, 12:34:00 UTC.